Intrasoft Technologies Ltd Directors Report.

 Particulars of Employees as per Section 197 read with Rule 5 of the Companies (Appointment & Remuneration of Managerial Personnel) Rules, 2014

-The information required pursuant to Section 197 read with Rule 5 of the Companies (Appointment& Remuneration of Managerial Personnel) Rules, 2014 is attached to this report as Annexure V. The details as per Rule 5 (2) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 in respect of employees of the Company will be provided upon request.
+The information required pursuant to Section 197 read with Rule 5 (1) and 5 (2) of the Companies (Appointment& Remuneration of Managerial Personnel) Rules, 2014 is attached to this report as Annexure V.

 Disclosures under the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013

 The Company has taken sufficient measures and adopted a policy in terms of The Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 and rules thereunder.
 During the year under review, no complaints in relation to sexual harassment at workplace have been reported.

 Managements Discussion and Analysis Report

 A detailed review of the operations, performance and future outlook of the Company and its business is given in the Managements Discussion and Analysis Report which is attached and forms part of this Report.

 The Company is committed to uphold the values of transparency, integrity, accountability and ethical corporate citizenship across all its business activities.
 This commitment lays down the foundation of its governance practices which focus on creating sustainable value for the stakeholders.